PromptECO/clarity-sequence/README.md

 named `repeat7.clar` provides functions supporting a max sequence length of 127 = `(- (pow 2 7) 1)`
 represented in signatures with the placeholder `max-len`.

+Note: This implementation is not optimized to minimize execution cost.

 ### repeat

 Returns a list with `item` repeated `n` times, limited by the max sequence length.